sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 Okay, let us suppose that the null hypothesit is actually true.
 If so, then the true probability that an observation falls in the *i*-th category is *P*\ :sub:`i`\.
 After all, that is pretty much the definition of our null hypothesis.
 Let us think about what this actually means.
-Thit is kind of like saying that “nature” makes the decision about whether or not the observation ends up in category *i* by flipping a weighted coin (i.e., one where the probability of getting a head is *P*\ :sub:`j`\).
+This is kind of like saying that “nature” makes the decision about whether or not the observation ends up in category *i* by flipping a weighted coin (i.e., one where the probability of getting a head is *P*\ :sub:`j`\).